-- K-3 dismisses at 11:45 am and K-4 dismisses at 12 noon. - All students in K3 and K4 not picked up within 10 minutes of dismissal time will be moved to the After Care Room located in the left side of Portable # 5 and regular charges for this program will apply. - Please park and wait for your child at the end of the ramp leading to the portables. - $K5 8^{th}$ and After Care dismisses at 2:45 pm. - Car Line: Post your family name sign on the front dashboard. - Back Door: A staff member will call for your child to come to the back door to place in your care.
+- K-3 dismisses at 11:45 am and K-4 dismisses at 12 noon. - All students in K3 and K4 not picked up within 10 minutes of dismissal time will be moved to the After Care Room located in the left side of Portable # 5 and regular charges for this program will apply. - Please park and wait for your child at the end of the ramp leading to the portables. - K5 8th and After Care dismisses at 2:45 pm. - o Car Line: Post your family name sign on the front dashboard. - o Back Door: A staff member will call for your child to come to the back door to place in your care.
 You may be asked to present ID for clearance to pick up. - Students must remain with their class until the teacher calls their name.
 Students should listen closely and be prepared to get into the car promptly. - For the safety of our children, students are NOT allowed to open the back trunk or back hatch to load backpacks and/or other materials.
-Everything is to be loaded through the back passenger door of the car. - Students are not allowed to use the playground before or after school, unless they are part of the Extended Day program or a school supervised activity. - Rainy Day Dismissal - Please follow the car line and your child will be brought to your car. - In the event of lightning, students will not be walked to the car.
-This is for the safety of children and staff.
-At your discretion, you may get out of the car and pick up your child. - Early Day Dismissal - Please check Friday Fast Facts and the school calendar for specific dismissal times during early day dismissal.
+Everything is to be loaded through the back passenger door of the car. - Students are not allowed to use the playground before or after school, unless they are part of the Extended Day program or a school supervised activity.